 Fix Your Website for Mobile SEO

-To achieve this, you need at least a developer familiar with your website CMS (Content Management System) & a graphic designer who can revise the visual directions.
+To achieve this, you need at least a developer familiar with your website CMS (Content Management System) and a graphic designer who can revise the visual directions.

-The best way to be mobile SEO-friendly is to build the website with a responsive design.
+The best way to be mobile SEO-friendly is to build a website with a responsive design.
 Recommended by Google, this option guarantees that, whatever the device screen size, your website will look good.

-Ideally, you want to display the same content on desktop & mobile versions, with only a different design, suitable for each platform.
+Ideally, you want to display the same content on desktop and mobile versions, with only a different design, suitable for each platform.
 It is the responsibility of the graphic designers.

 In parallel, consider technical fixes.
 Your web developers must not only optimize the desktop version but, above all, the mobile one too.